-Simply put, arc welding is a welding process that uses an electric arc to join and melt various types of metal.
+Simply put, arc welding is a welding process that uses an electric arch to join and melt various types of metal.

 There are several different welding processes.
 The most common ones are TIG, MIG, and stick welding.
 Depending on the job at hand, you will opt for one of those three.
 The welding process will then dictate the welding machine that you’ll have to use.

 Welding machines used to support only one type of welding.
 However, modern welding machines usually offer at least two types of welding.
-Therefore, you can now use one machine for different jobs.
+Therefore, you can now use one device for different jobs.

 Types of Welding

 Perhaps you’d like to know a bit more about these three types of welding?
 For one, it will help you determine which welding machine you should get.

 MIG Welding (GMAW)